mulkieran/justbytes/doc/tutorial.rst

     >>> new_size = size + Size(1, KiB)
     >>> str(new_size)
-    '@8.00 GiB'
+    '> 8.00 GiB'

-The symbol '@' is used to indicate that the value is approximate.
+The symbol '>' is used to indicate that the value is approximate and that the actual value represented is greater than that displayed.
 With the current defaults, only 2 places are allowed after the decimal point, and so the value can not be shown precisely.